Not every super fund is the same and there's plenty that defines them besides their fees, accounts, or long-term performance.

 While you might have heard terms like 'industry super fund' or 'self-managed super fund' thrown about, it's not always obvious what these terms mean or what the differences are between them.
 The terms refer to the different categories of super — and these differences have lots of different implications for contributors like you.

-We've popped together this comparison guide to help you understand the differences between super fund types.
+We've put together this comparison guide to help you understand the differences between super fund types.
 If you aren't quite ready to learn about the types of super funds, you can learn about the basics of superannuation first.

 What types of super funds are out there?